Our Top Pick for 2018: Munchkin Step Diaper Pail Powered by Arm & Hammer

 #4.
 Tommee Tippee Simplee Diaper Pail

-Parents who really need a budget diaper pail can rely on the Simplee product by Tommee Tippee.
+Parents who really need a budget on good diaper pail can rely on the Simplee product by Tommee Tippee.
 It’s essentially an all-white design with a decorative lid that comes in several color choices.
-This diaper pail has both positive and negative reviews, but it’s an overall winner when you really want a dedicated, diaper-disposal system.
+This has both positive and negative reviews, but it’s an overall winner when you really want a dedicated, diaper-disposal system.
 Take a look at the features offered by this pail design.
 Your nursery will look complete with it standing tall in a corner.

-Some consumers state that the container isn’t as handy as it appears to be.
+Some consumers state that the diaper pail container isn’t as handy as it appears to be.
 There is no foot pedal, which is often a standard feature on these pails.
 You must lift up the lid to access the interior space.
 Ideally, you must decide for yourself if the lid design will work for your household.
 Certain consumers find it frustrating while others have no issues with the construction.

 The top consideration for any diaper-storage container is odor control.
-New parents don’t have time to empty the pail after each diaper change, but they also don’t want a pungent odor around the baby either.
+New parents don’t have time to empty the diaper pail after each diaper change, but they also don’t want a pungent odor around the baby either.
 Select a product that has a sturdy construction.
-The connection points around the pail should be welded and sealed as well as possible.
+The connection points around the diaper pail should be welded and sealed as well as possible.
 Each access point must have gaskets that will help with fume control too.
 High-quality products usually have a filter that’s replaceable.
 Be diligent about changing the filter whenever possible, and your pail will always be fresh and ready for use.

-The trend with diaper pails in the past was using proprietary bags or liners.
+The trend of diaper pails in the past was using proprietary bags or liners.
 Manufacturers promised consumers that these quality liners would stop nearly every odor imaginable.
 However, the marketplace is a competitive world.
 To compete with all of the newest products, pail manufacturers are leaning toward universal liners.
 Select a pail that can hold a variety of different bags, including basic garbage types.
 If you ever run out of liners, another bag will perform just as well.
 You’ll also save money on the bags over time.
 Keep in mind that you might notice more of an odor issue when you don’t use the recommended liners, however.

 Every diaper-storage device is a tool for the parents.
 It’s filled, emptied and cleaned on a regular basis.
 Your chosen product must be easy to maintain, however.
 The interior liners should simply slide out when necessary with a simple mechanism for releasing the captured diapers.
 A cutting tool is a valuable accessory inside of the pail in order to remove the sealed diapers from the area.
 Ideally, you never want to expose the diapers to the air after they’re added to the container.